Illustration of a polymer molecule

 Olivier Delaire

-Associate Professor of Mechanical Engineering and Materials Science
+Associate Professor of the Thomas Lord Department of Mechanical Engineering and Materials Science

 Research Interests: Olivier Delaire investigates atomic dynamics in materials, focusing on problems at the interface of Materials Science, Physics and Chemistry.
 His research group utilizes a range of experimental and computational approaches, including neutron and x-ray scattering techniques,…